On this page

 Changes in mental capacity also occur as a person ages.
 Older people may not think as quickly and clearly as they once did.
 Also, it may take longer to learn new skills.
 Much of the research on cognitive functioning (how people think and how quickly they do it) has been done in laboratory settings.
 As a result, there is information available on how individuals score on specific tests or tasks.
 However, there has been little testing to see how these results apply in the "real world".
 In particular, at work people naturally develop different habits to match or suit their learning and working styles.

 Tasks that depend on short-term memory usually take longer.
 Older workers tend to use experience and expertise when working and may find it hard to work with complex or confusing stimuli.
-This means they might find it hard to do tasks in which they have to do (or think) a lot of different things quickly or at one time.
+This factors means they might find it hard to do tasks in which they have to do (or think) a lot of different things quickly or at one time.
 They may also find it tricky to work in a busy environment where lots is going on.
 They may be less able to focus attention only on information relevant to the task at hand, especially in "new" situations.
-This means that there may be so much going on in new situations that they aren't sure what to prioritize, what to pay attention to, and what to ignore.
+This factor means that there may be so much going on in new situations that they aren't sure what to prioritize, what to pay attention to, and what to ignore.

 Training requirements may be different for older workers.
 Since learning is based on previous experience, training may need to be more "practically" based.
 New skills need to be explained in a way that fits into what they already know.
-Justification and the logic behind the information -- why you're doing what you're doing -- are more important.
+Justification and the logic behind the information – why you're doing what you're doing – are more important.
 Training may take longer than with younger workers.
 There may also be a need for more assistance or practice.
 However, several studies show that there may not be a difference in how well someone works once the learning curve has been reached.

 Everyone, at every age, thinks and learns differently.
-These cognitive functions -- how someone learns and thinks -- are very dependent on the individual, and the experiences they have had during their lifetime.
+These cognitive functions – how someone learns and thinks – are very dependent on the individual, and the experiences they have had during their lifetime.
 People who have had a lot of training or education over their lifetime, or who have had to carry out a variety of tasks, are experienced learners.
 They are typically able to learn new skills well and improve the ones they have with ease.
 People who may be more resistant to learning as an older adult include those who have little formal training or who have carried out relatively simple or repetitive tasks for many years.
 They are used to doing the same thing, the same way, and may find it hard to take in new information or ways of doing things.

 Long-term health issues increase with age.
 At the same time, mental and physical fitness are closely linked.
 Workplaces can help by providing a safe work environment that reduces the chance of injury or occupational illness.
 These steps include, for example, having equipment in good working condition, training, safe work procedures, low chemical and hazard exposure, supportive management styles, risk assessments that take into account aging factors, etc. Workplaces can also help by having workplace health promotion initiatives (active living, healthy eating, stress awareness, violence prevention programs, etc.).